Daniel Kawczynski: Early life and education

 Kawczynski was born on 24 January 1972 in Warsaw, Poland.
 His parents are Leonard and Halina Kawczynski, now Tipper.
 He moved to Britain with his mother at the age of six.
 He was educated at St George's College, Weybridge, an independent Roman Catholic school in Surrey, followed by Birmingham Polytechnic and then the University of Stirling where he studied Business Studies and French, graduating in 1994.
 He served as president of the university's Conservative Association in 1991.
 He worked in the business entertainment industry before he became an international account manager in the telecommunications industry, a position he held for ten years from 1994 to 2004.
 This role involved extensive travel in Europe, the Middle East and Africa.

 Parliamentary career

 Kawczynski unsuccessfully stood as the Conservative Party candidate in the 2001 general election for Ealing Southall in London, coming second with 18% of the vote.
 At the following general election he was selected as the Conservative Party candidate for the Shrewsbury and Atcham constituency.
-He was elected at the 2005 general election, succeeding the Labour MP Paul Marsden with 37.7% of the vote.
+He was elected at the 2005 general election, defeating the Labour MP Paul Marsden with 37.7% of the vote.

 Upon entering Parliament, Kawczynski established the Dairy All-Party Parliamentary Group to help milk farmers in his constituency.
 He sat as a member of both the International Development Select Committee and the Justice Select Committee, but was criticised by the Birmingham Post in 2009 for failing to regularly attend the meetings of the Select Committees to which he had been appointed.
 He was recorded as having attended only 12.5% of all Justice Select Committee meetings and 31.3% of International Development Select Committee meetings during the previous last Parliamentary session.
 He stated the figure for the international development committee was wrong and he had been unable to attend the justice committee meetings because they clashed.

 In 2007, Kawczynski signed an Early Day Motion that welcomed the "positive contribution made to the health of the nation by the NHS homeopathic hospitals".
 In May 2008, he voted to lower the abortion time limit to 12 weeks, and has said that he believes an abortion limit of 24 weeks is incompatible with the kind of "Christian society" he wishes to live in.
 He voted against a House of Lords amendment to abolish the offences of blasphemy and blasphemous libel under common law.
 In October 2009, he appeared on The Doha Debates as a delegate supporting the motion of "This house deplores the release of Lockerbie bomber Abdelbaset al-Megrahi".
 In the wake of the Westminster Parliamentary Expenses scandal in 2009, he was ordered to repay £4000 for rent costs that he had over-claimed.
 In 2010, he called for the ban on fox hunting to be repealed by the Conservative government.